 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Massachusetts.

 In all states, it is legal to have your loved one's body at home after they die.
 Massachusetts does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Massachusetts General Laws 46 § 9 (2018), which allows the medical provider who signs the death certificate to return it to "an undertaker or other authorized person or a member of the family of the deceased" for filing.)

-Massachusetts law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+Massachusetts law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order: